-Microsoft Corporation’s SWOT Analysis & Recommendations
+Microsoft SWOT Analysis & Recommendations

-Microsoft Corporation responds to the internal and external strategic factors identified in this SWOT analysis.
-The SWOT Analysis is a tool for determining organizational strengths and weaknesses (internal strategic factors) and the threats and opportunities affecting the business (external strategic factors).
-In the case of Microsoft’s SWOT analysis, such factors emphasize the importance of unique product innovation, cyber security, and business diversification.
-Through these approaches, the company can achieve long-term growth in the computer hardware and software market.
-Microsoft must maintain effective responses to address the factors shown in this SWOT analysis.
+This SWOT analysis of Microsoft Corporation illustrates strategic fit among the SWOT factors (strengths, weaknesses, opportunities, and threats).
+The SWOT analysis is a tool for determining organizational strengths and weaknesses (internal strategic factors) and the threats and opportunities (external strategic factors) affecting the business.
+In the case of Microsoft, this SWOT analysis reveals the importance of unique product innovation, cyber security, and business diversification.
+Through these strategic approaches, the company can achieve long-term growth in the computer hardware and software market.
+At present, Microsoft effectively responds to the factors shown in this SWOT analysis.

-Microsoft’s Strengths (Internal Strategic Factors)
+Microsoft’s Strengths (Internal Factors)

 1. Dominant brand image